-- 3. Project Management K.Nagarajan, New age international publishers, New Delhi. - 4.
-Elements of project management K.Nagarajan,, New age international publishers, New Delhi. - 5.
-A Guide to projects Dr.R.Ravilochanan, Margham publications, Chennai.
+- 1. Project Management K.Nagarajan, New age international publishers, New Delhi. - 2.
+Elements of project management K.Nagarajan, New age international publishers, New Delhi. - 3.
+A Guide to projects Dr. R. Ravilochanan, Margham publications, Chennai.

-SKILL BASED ELECTIVE PAPER - IV TALLY - PRACTICAL II
+B.COM SEMESTER - IV SKILL BASED ELECTIVE PAPER - IV TALLY - PRACTICAL II

-On completion of the course the student shall have the knowledge on,
+On completion of the course the students shall have knowledge on

-- Tally Package and its concepts. - Enable to use package for wide range of Business Applications.
+- Tally Package and its concepts - Enable to use package for wide range of Business Applications - Students to posers required skill and can also be employed as Tally data entry operator.